Status of Stocks 2022

 Through harvest quotas, size limits, and other management measures, we ensure sustainably harvested U.S. seafood products and robust recreational fisheries.
 Our fisheries support a strong economy and provide a healthy local source of food.
 In 2021, commercial fishermen harvested over 8.5 billion pounds of seafood valued at $6.3 billion.
 In 2020, saltwater angling generated $98 billion in sales impacts, contributed $55 billion to the gross domestic product, and supported 595,000 jobs in the marine recreational fishing industry and across the broader economy.
 Compared to 2019, these numbers represent an increase for recreational fisheries, but a notable decrease for commercial fisheries, primarily due to safety measures put in place for the COVID-19 pandemic.
 Also in 2020, U.S. commercial fisheries and the seafood industry generated $47 billion in sales impacts, contributed $24.4 billion to the gross domestic product, and supported 588,000 jobs.

 NOAA Fisheries continues to engage with partners to accomplish the work necessary to keep fisheries thriving across the country.
-We will continue to work with Congress, the Councils, interstate fisheries commissions, our state partners, and other stakeholders to end overfishing and rebuild stocks so that our sustainable fisheries continue to support a strong economy.
+We will continue to work with Congress, the councils, commissions, state partners, and other stakeholders to end overfishing and rebuild stocks.

 - Status of U.S. Fisheries 2022 (PDF, 12 pages)